What are drains and sewers?

-- For help and advice on highway drainage and land drainage, please phone 0300 1236701 option 1
+- For highway and land drainage, please contact Lancashire County Council, telephone 0300 1236701 option 1

-- For your own drain, seek advice from an appropriate contractor.
+- For your own pipes, gutters and drains, seek advice from an appropriate contractor

 Role of Lancaster City Council